How volunteering abroad can boost your CV

 Planning your adventure requires a lot of initiative from the get-go.
 Once you start your placement you could be helping children learn English, getting involved in wildlife conservation, or looking after children in an orphanage; all the placements require the ability not only to lead, but also to have confidence while leading.
 Leadership and confidence are great attributes to have in any job interview, but the best part is getting to explain how you came about developing those skills – by volunteering abroad!

 Being well cultured is another attribute you’ll be able to add to your already packed list of qualities when you volunteer abroad.
 Repeatedly, we have participants tell us how much volunteering abroad changed their lives.
 Participants say they think differently, appreciate the little things they once took for granted, and most of all how unaware they were about how things were in other parts of the world – both the good and the bad.
 How does this help in the workplace?
 You’ll be able to approach tasks and projects with the ability to see how it affects everyone, not just you or your immediate department.
 The ability to see the bigger picture is important to employers and having this characteristic will definitely benefit your CV and make your interview stand out.

 While these three attributes aren’t the only things you’ll learn or discover about yourself when volunteering abroad, we do think they’re high rankers for improving employability and these days every extra bit helps!

-If you’re interested in adding a little international flair to your CV, check out our Volunteer Abroad programmes, give our team a call on 020 7553 6180 or request a callback.
+If you’re interested in adding a little international flair to your CV, check out our Volunteer Abroad programmes, give our team a call on 020 7553 6180.